-4.1.
-Global activation of emotional behaviours in each video
+5 Global activation of emotional behaviors in each video

-The values obtained for (1) the manual annotation of emotional activation (average of annotations by 3 expert coders), (2) the automatic estimation of movement quantity at the level of the whole video clip, 3) the % of seconds of each video for which there is at least one manual annotation of movement (either head, hand or torso) are given in Table 2.
+The values obtained for (1) the manual annotation of emotional activation (average of annotations by three expert coders), (2) the automatic estimation of movement quantity at the level of the whole video clip, and (3) the percentage of seconds of each video for which there is at least one manual annotation of movement (either head, hand or torso) are given in Table 2.
+The three measures listed above provide different estimations of the quantity of multimodal activity related to the emotion.